sebastian-software/effective-color/readme.md

 - A `SpectrumList`, which is an array of `SpectrumEntry` objects, each containing:
   - **id**: `string` - The identifier of the color, serving as a key or label.
   - **value**: `string | Oklab` - The color value, which can be either a CSS-compatible string or an Oklab object.

-## General Notes

-- The use of the Oklab color space provides a more perceptually uniform color progression compared to traditional color spaces like RGB or HSL, making these functions particularly suitable for applications where color accuracy and perception are critical.
-- Optional configuration in these functions allows for flexibility and fine-tuning of color generation, accommodating a wide range of use cases from subtle gradients to vibrant spectrums.

 ## License